tweag/python-monorepo-example/2018-04-11-stackage-head-is-live.md

 The full build takes about 1 hour.
 So if all packages start to build we can expect total time to be something about 2 hours with this plan.

-Another interesting topic is what to consider “suspicious” change.
+Another interesting topic is what to consider a “suspicious” change.
 Quite conservatively, most changes are suspicious:

 ```haskell